aaronspring/test_website/index.md

 ### RPSS

-The prizes will be awarded to the top submissions beating the ECMWF re-calibrated benchmark and following the rules.
-The RPSS is the spatially weighted averaged [90N-60S] gridded RPSS over both variables and both lead times.
+Submissions have to beat the ECMWF re-calibrated benchmark and following the [rules](#rules) to qualify for prizes.

 The leaderboard will be made available after the submission period ends, i.e. November 1st 2021.
 The prizes will be announced after the submissions have been reviewed on the compliance of the [rules](#rules), i.e. December 15th 2021.